International Criminal Tribunal for Rwanda: Indictees

-The ICTR indicted a total of 96 individuals.
+The ICTR, which operated between 1994 and 2015, indicted a total of 96 individuals.
 One individual remains at large as a fugitive and if captured will be tried before the International Residual Mechanism for Criminal Tribunals (the IRMCT).
-The proceedings against one individual are suspended before the IRMCT.
 The ICTR (or the IRMCT as its successor) convicted 61 individuals: 24 of whom are currently serving sentences, 22 of whom have completed their sentences, and 15 of whom died while serving their sentences.
 The Tribunal acquitted 14 individuals and transferred the cases against 10 individuals to national jurisdictions.
-Proceedings against nine individuals ended before a final judgment was rendered: two of whom had their charges dismissed by the Tribunal, two of whom had their charges withdrawn by the Prosecutor, and five of whom died.
+Proceedings against 10 individuals ended before a final judgment was rendered: two of whom had their charges dismissed by the Tribunal, two of whom had their charges withdrawn by the Prosecutor, and six of whom died.

 Controversies

-The critique concerning the ICTR can be divided into claims pertaining to its creation, the fairness of its prosecution (who was accused and whom the prosecution failed to accuse although it should have issued indictments), trial fairness (who was sentenced, who was accused and whom the chambers failed to sentence or acquit although they should have done so) and the fairness of the procedures (did the parties have equal rights and equal opportunities to bring their evidence and arguments) and the court’s efficiency (how much time and resources did the court use to achieve its aims – and did it achieve these aims).
+The critique concerning the ICTR can be divided into claims pertaining to its creation, the fairness of its prosecution (who was accused), trial fairness (who was sentenced), the fairness of the procedures (did the parties have equal rights and equal opportunities to bring their evidence and arguments) and the court’s efficiency (how much time and resources did the court use to achieve its aims).

-The legal doubts about the UN Security Council having the power to create a court which have been levelled against the ICTY’s creation are also valid regarding the ICTR.
-And just like the Yugoslav Tribunal, the ICTR had its jurisdictional blind spots: because its timely jurisdiction was limited to the year 1994, it could not prosecute later events like the violent dissolution of the Kibeho refugee camp or the crimes committed against the civilian population in Zaire (later the Democratic Republic of the Congo) by Hutu militias, the RPA and Rwandan-backed Congolese rebels.
-Formally, the territorial jurisdiction extended to Rwanda’s neighbors, however the ICTR never investigated the role of Uganda or Zaire in the conflict.
-Neither did it investigate failures, shortcomings or possible crimes by politicians from Belgium, France, Germany, Italy, the UK and the US who were engaged in negotiations with the Rwandan government before the genocide, in den Arusha peace process and in attempts to react to the ongoing genocide after April 1994.
+The legal doubts about the UN Security Council having the power to create a court which have been levelled against the ICTY’s creation also apply regarding the ICTR.
+Like the ICTY, the ICTR had jurisdictional blind spots: because its timely jurisdiction was limited to the year 1994, it could not prosecute later events, such as the violent dissolution of the Kibeho refugee camp or the crimes committed against the civilian population in Zaire (later the Democratic Republic of the Congo) by Hutu militias, the RPA, and Rwandan-backed Congolese rebels.
+Formally, the territorial jurisdiction extended to Rwanda’s neighbors, but the roles of Uganda and Zaire in the conflict were never investigated by the ICTR.
+Neither did it investigate failures, shortcomings or possible crimes by politicians from Belgium, France, Germany, Italy, the UK, and the US who were engaged in negotiations with the Rwandan government before the genocide, in the Arusha peace process, and in reactions to the ongoing genocide after April 1994.